moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_cells/_index.md

 ## Motivation

-Presently the [Rate Limiting for GitLab.com](../../../infrastructure/rate-limiting.md) is defined in several different places and in several different ways.
+Presently the [Rate Limiting for GitLab.com](../../../infrastructure/rate-limiting/) is defined in several different places and in several different ways.
 This creates a number of challenges for our customers and team members alike.

 Firstly, the spread of places rate limits exist can make it difficult to understand which limits have been applied to a request.
 This leads to confusion for our users and productivity loss for our support engineers and production engineering teams.
 Finding which limits have been applied can require investigation into several tools and codebase audits, since it is not always clear where a limit has been reached (for example in Cloudflare or RackAttack)

 Secondly, it can be difficult to change or introduce new limits, and as such define policies for protecting our availability.
 As different limits are enforced in different places, there is no single way to change them for a namespace / project / user / customer.
 This has led to inconsistencies when new services are deployed, further adding to the confusion of which limits are applied to a request, or can mean services are deployed without any rate limiting.
 Introducing throttling after a service is deployed can come with risks, as a change can impact users.

-Finally, we allow rate limit bypasses for some marquee SaaS customers, which increases risk for our service and those customers.
+Finally, we have allowed rate limit bypasses for some marquee SaaS customers, which increases risk for our service and those customers.
 We would like to be able to set higher limits to allow us to protect our availability while also providing user satisfaction to those customers.

-As GitLab.com transitions to a Cells architecture, we have a unique opportunity to create a single service for defining rate limits.
-This service should provide a centralised location for rate limits to be configured, along with sensible default values, but also allow for customisation for a namespace / project / user / customer / cell as needed.
+As GitLab.com transitions to a Cells architecture, we have a unique opportunity to create a single source of truth for our rate limits.
+In the longer term we will work towards a centralised location for rate limits to be configured with sensible defaults, that also allows for customisation for a namespace / project / user / customer / cell as needed.
 This will also provide a benefit of easily documentable and discoverable rate limits that we can publish to our users.

 ### Goals